 Recognized as one of Greater Toronto's Top Employers

-- CAA Club Group encourages employees to prepare for the future with retirement planning assistance, a defined contribution pension plan, and health benefits that extend to retirees (with no age limit)
+- CAA Club Group encourages employees to prepare for the future with retirement planning assistance, a defined contribution pension plan, and health benefits that extend to retirees (with no age limit and 100% premium coverage)

 - CAA Club Group recognizes exceptional performance and achievement through a variety of initiatives, including the Applause Program (with redeemable points), long-service awards and the President's Award for employees who consistently exhibit high levels of performance excellence

 Diversity sparks innovation at CAA Club Group